wp-plugins/social-exchange-plugin/readme.txt

 This is precisely what The Social Exchange Plugin helps you accomplish: **increase the number of Facebook Likes and Shares** of your posts and pages.

+HOT: We run an Indiegogo campaign to collect funds for the 2.0 version of this plugin.
+More social networks(Twitter, Google, LinkedIn) are coming soon!
+[Support us now and be te first to use it!](http://www.indiegogo.com/projects/moresharesforyou-content-sharing-on-autopilot/x/5156698)

 We help WordPress Users get more Likes and Shares through the Social Exchange - a points-based reciprocal system.
 It works like this:
 * when you install the plugin we give you FREE points
 * you spend your points giving them to people sharing your content